hannesdelbeke/maya-plugin-template/README.md

 </details>
 Maya plugins don't support Python packages, they only support a single `.py` file.
 To include a package in your plugin, I recommend to use pip dependencies.

+the drag and drop installer uses requirements.txt to install dependencies. and installs them to `documents/maya/scripts`.

 ### menu entry
 - Create a menu when the plugin is enabled